Stephen-Zulauf/behovadotnet/content/posts/hugo-setup/index.md

 ---
-title: "LaTeX with Hugo and PaperMod Theme, Step-by-Step"
+title: "LaTeX with Hugo and PaperMod"
 date: 2024-07-11
 # weight: 1
 # aliases: ["/first"]